Pranavi-Kayapati/Pranavi-Kayapati/README.md

 # 💫 About Me:
-💫 About Me:<br>Hi 👋, I'm Pranavi Kayapati<br>A self-motivated, hard-working, and ambitious Web Developer with proficiency in React, java script, HTML, and CSS.
+💫 About Me:<br>Hi 👋, I'm Pranavi Kayapati<br>Results-driven Full Stack Web Developer with expertise in the MERN stack.
+Completed a rigorous 1200+ hours web development course at Masai school.
+Proficient in HTML, CSS, JavaScript, React, Node.js, and MongoDB.
+Detail-oriented problem solver committed to delivering innovative web solutions.A self-motivated, hard-working, and ambitious Web Developer with proficiency in React, java script, HTML, and CSS.
 Problem-solving mindset and the ability to perform well in collaboration<br><br>🔭 I’m currently Studying Full-stack Web Development.<br><br>🌱 I’m currently learning React.<br><br>💬 Ask me about HTML, CSS, JavaScript, React.<br><br>📫 How to reach me pranavikaayapati01gmail.com<br><br>📄 Know about my experiences <br>⚡ Fun fact: As a Software developer spend more time learning as compared to others.

 ## 🌐 Socials: